frederic-perez/AmE-dictionary/data/idioms.md

 __loss one’s marbles__ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _They were losing their marbles._
 __lucky break__ A very fortunate or beneficial chance or happenstance.
 __lust for life__ :two: Intense eagerness to experience all that life has to offer. _I don’t mind growing old, but I sometimes miss that boundless lust for life I had when I was younger._
+__lust for power__ Intense, insatiable desire to attain power and control. _My brother’s lust for power in our company has created some deep and bitter divisions between him and the rest of the family._
 __made of money__ To be very rich.
 __make (one’s) bones__
 __make (one’s) own way__ To advance or progress, especially through life, according to one’s own efforts, inclinations, or designs. _This country prides itself on letting people make their own way, relying on no one else’s work but their own._